jordiindahood/holbertonschool-shell/permissions/README.md

 script 4 : a script that creates an empty file named "hello"

 script 5 : a script that adds execute permission to the owner of the file hello

+script 6 : a script that adds execute permission to tha owner and the group owner andread permission to other users, to the file hello